cjdrago/cjdrago/README.md

 ### Hi there 👋

+My name is Cris, I'm a software engineer student with a double degree in industrial engineering.
+I’m passionate about tech development and the great impact it could have if we use it in the right way and put it at disposal of society.

+I have developed knowledge and domain in topics like automation, data science, software development, and machine learning.
+Also, I love learning new things and challenging myself for improvement in a complete way, both professionally and personally.

 <!--
 **cjdrago/cjdrago** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.